 Modern and sophisticated in design, this new low-emission Hybrid Crossover incorporates the practicality and aesthetic allure of a compact SUV, with a sleek, aerodynamic body and subtly sculptured surfaces.
 It also features a dedicated hybrid powertrain under the bonnet, specifically developed for this new model.
 More details to follow!

 Strength and slipperiness are admirable qualities, but saving weight also is key to the Niro’s mission.
-To shave pounds, engineers utilized high-strength steel for the seat frames, fitted an aluminum hood and tailgate, and used aluminum for several suspension elements (including the front lower control arms and front and rear knuckles) and the brake calipers.
-No component went unexamined, Kia says, including the brake pedal, which is made from fiber-reinforced plastic.
+To shave pounds, engineers utilized high-strength steel for the seat frames, fitted an aluminium hood and tailgate and used aluminium for several suspension elements (including the front lower control arms and front and rear knuckles) and the brake calipers.
+No component went unexamined, Kia says, including the brake pedal, which is made from fibre-reinforced plastic.
 Finally, the typical 12-volt battery has been ditched, its responsibilities now resting on the shoulders of the high-voltage lithium-ion polymer battery.

 A 106.3-inch wheelbase lends the Niro crossover proportions, and an elevated seating position provides for good outward vision.
 The lithium-ion battery pack is stashed underneath the rear seat.
 The use of acoustic glass for the windshield and contoured side mirrors defend against wind noise, and extra sound-deadening material in the front structure and expanding foam in the A- and B-pillars help quiet road and tire noise.

 Groundbreaking.
 Game-changing.
 Great-looking.

 A just-right utility vehicle, the Niro delivers generous cargo room, effortless maneuverability, and an elevated stance, while evolving beyond the hulkiness of ordinary utility vehicles.
 Its sporty driving feel defies hybrid connotations and invites more adventurous journeys.